Like You'll Never See Me Again: Critical reception

 The song received critical acclaim.
 Nate Chinem from New York Times wrote that the song is "a distant cousin to Prince’s 'Purple Rain'."
 J. Freedom du Lac from Washington Post agreed, writing that "the sexy, Prince-ly track is by far the album's best track.
 Rodney Dugue from Spin wrote that the song is a "dreamy lullaby, where she ponders whether she'll be appreciated after a lover stops calling her name."
 Edna Gundersen from USA Today praised the track, referring to it as an "instant and enchanting classic, where Keys simply dazzles, demonstrating her lock on the future regardless of the industry's fate."
 Stephanie Merrit from The Observer called it a "sweet, caramel-smooth track."

 Nick Levine wrote for Digital Spy a very positive review, writing that it is "a smoochy, seductive soul ballad, built around a delicate, Oriental-sounding piano riff, it gives Keys plenty of chance to show off her breathy, Mariah-esque upper register.
 Best of all, like all Keys' most impressive moments, its melody has a timeless quality that allows it to transcend its modish R&B production."
+In August 2025, the song was ranked at number 32 on Billboards list of Top R&B/Rap Songs of the 21st Century.